dotnet/roslyn/Syntax-Visualizer.md

 Next, let’s see what happens when we modify the code in the active code file.
 In the above example, lets type a call to Console.WriteLine() inside Main().
 As you type, notice that the visualizer refreshes the tree to match the new code.

-Pause typing once you have typed “Console.“.
+Pause typing once you have typed `Console.`.
 Notice that the tree has some items colored in pink.
 This is because at this point, there are errors (also referred to as ‘Diagnostics’) in the typed code.
 These errors are attached to nodes, tokens and trivia in the syntax tree and the visualizer shows you which items have errors attached to them by coloring them specially.
 You can inspect the errors that are present on any item colored pink by hovering over the item with your mouse.
 Note that the visualizer will only display syntactic errors (i.e. errors related to the syntax of the typed code) – it will not display any semantic errors.

 # Syntax Graphs